hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ## 5.1 Cross-Origin Resource Sharing

 Because of the increasing importance of JavaScript clients that use AJAX requests, HAPI servers are strongly encouraged to implement Cross-Origin Resource Sharing [CORS](https://www.w3.org/TR/cors/).
 This will allow AJAX requests by browser clients from any domain.
-For servers with only public data, enabling CORS is fairly common, and not implementing CORS limits the type of clients that can interface with a HAPI server.
-Server implementors are strongly encouraged to pursue a deeper understanding before proceeding with CORS.
+Enabling CORS is common for servers with only public data, and not implementing CORS limits the type of clients that can interface with a HAPI server.
 For testing purposes, the following headers have been sufficient for browser clients to HAPI servers:

 ```
 Access-Control-Allow-Origin: *